.

 Not all plastics are the same when it comes to microwave packaging, which can cause confusion among consumers.
 Although the FDA has deemed chemical components in plastics, like bisphenol A (BPA) and certain phthalates, safe for public consumption, people may be concerned about eating food from plastic packaging that may include these components.

-Commercial food producers and retailers can help alleviate concerns by focusing on the collective research on the subject.
+Commercial food producers and retailers can help alleviate concerns by focusing on collective research on the subject.
 Food packaging materials must meet standards set by the Food and Drug Association (FDA) to be labeled “microwave safe.”
-Include microwave-safe messaging on packages and information about FDA standards within the FAQ section of your website.
+Microwave-safe messaging on your packaging and the FAQ section of your website can further assuage customer anxieties.

 If your company is considering expanding into the growing microwavable food market, you need a vendor with whom you can build a long-term relationship.
 Lacerta has 30 years of experience providing high-quality packaging options with industry-leading speed to market.